The scientific consensus says that GMO foods are safe for humans, livestock, and the environment. There is no need to avoid them.

 The anti-GMO forces also like to invoke the precautionary principle, which attempts to shift the burden of proof to those who are advocating GMOs (or any new technology) until the advocates “prove” that there are absolutely no negative consequences of using GMOs.

-The principle is often cited by anti-science and/or environmental activists when there is a perceived lack of evidence showing that a technology is absolutely safe.
+The principle is often cited by anti-science and/or environmental activists when there is a perceived lack of evidence showing that this technology is absolutely safe.

 One of the tropes of the anti-GMO movement is that nature does it better for food, a logical fallacy.
 In other words, they believe that our ancestors’ foods are somehow better than our GMO foods.
 Of course, this belies the fact that there are over ten thousand years of GMO foods – it’s really not something that showed up during the last century or so.